VAMO: Efficient Zeroth-Order Variance Reduction for SGD with Faster Convergence: Hybrid FO and ZO Stochastic Variance Reduction (VAMO)

-From Corollary~\ref{cor:convergence-rate}, we can observe that one advantage of this algorithm is that, compared to previous ZO algorithms, the value of smoothing parameters $\mu$ is less restrictive.
-For example, ZO-SVRG \cite{liu2018zeroth} required $\mu\leq O(d^{-1/2}T^{-1/2})$, and ZO-SGD \cite{ghadimi2013stochastic} required $\mu \leq O(d^{-1}T^{-1/2})$.
+From Corollary~\ref{cor:convergence-rate}, we can observe that one advantage of VAMO is that, compared to previous ZO algorithms, the value of smoothing parameters $\mu$ is less restrictive.
+For example, ZO-SVRG required $\mu\leq O(1/\sqrt{dT})$, and ZO-SGD required $\mu \leq O(1/d\sqrt{T})$~\citep{liu2018zeroth}.
 Compared to FO-SGD, the algorithm achieves an improved rate of $O(1/T)$ rather than the rate of $O(1/\sqrt{T})$.
-Compared to ZO algorithms, the convergence rate is independent of the number of optimization variables $d$.
-Compared to first-order SVRG. though both methods achieve a linear convergence rate, VAMO suffers an additional error of $O(1/b)$ inherited from $\frac{S\chi_m}{T\bar{\gamma}} $ in \eqref{theorem:main}.
+Compared to ZO algorithms, the convergence rate is independent of the parameter dimension $d$.
+Compared to FO-SVRG, VAMO suffers an additional error of $O(1/b)$ inherited from $(S\chi_m/(T\bar{\gamma})) $ in \eqref{theorem:main}.